Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: The number of degrees of freedom

 \section{The number of degrees of freedom}

-Consider, for simplicity, a straight line fit, so we have to determine the values of $a_0$ and $a_1$ which minimize Eq.~\eqref{chisq_sline}.
+We assume Gaussian noise on the data and consider first a straight line fit, so we have to determine the values of $a_0$ and $a_1$ which minimize Eq.~\eqref{chisq_sline}.
 The $N$ terms in Eq.~\eqref{chisq_sline} are not statistically independent at the minimum because the values of $a_0$ and $a_1$, given by Eq.~\eqref{sline}, depend on the data points $(x_i, y_i, \sigma_i)$.

 Consider the ``residuals'' defined by